-It is far removed from the traditional conference set-up as the event consists of a series of panel sessions followed by roundtable discussions on select GRC issues.
+Our think tanks are far removed from the traditional conference set-up as the event consists of a series of panel sessions followed by roundtable discussions on select GRC issues.
 These interactive sessions are an opportunity to share experiences with and learn from other top-rated corporate governance professionals.
-All discussions are confidential and none of the participants’ comments are attributed.
+All table discussions are confidential and none of the participants’ comments are attributed*.
 This allows attendees to talk freely and have frank, open discussions.

 How do our roundtable discussions work?